vergoh/vnstat-docker/README.md

   - See the full list of available environment variables below
   - Alternatively see the two container solution using docker-compose explained below
 - Image output is available at `http://localhost:8685/` (using default port)
-- Json output is available at `http://localhost:8685/json.cgi` (using default port)
+- JSON output is available at `http://localhost:8685/json.cgi` (using default port)
+- Prometheus compatible metrics endpoint is available at `http://localhost:8685/metrics` (using default port)
 - Add `-v some_local_directory:/var/lib/vnstat` to map the database directory to the local filesystem if easier access/backups is needed

 Command line interface can be accessed with: